draeician/copy-tab-urls-chrome/README.md

 ## Features

-- Copy the URLs from the current window or every open browser window.
+- Copy the URLs from the current window or every open browser window with one click.
+- Toggle whether restored sessions open in the current window or a brand-new window.
-- Automatically filters out internal pages such as `chrome://` and `about:`.
+- Automatically filter out internal pages such as `chrome://` and `about:` URLs.
-- Displays real-time status updates and copy statistics in the popup.
+- Display real-time status updates, copy statistics, and last saved timestamps in the popup.
-- Saves the most recent copy session so you can restore those tabs later.
+- Save the most recent copy session and restore it later on demand.
-- Opens URL lists from your clipboard (newline-separated or JSON array/object).
+- Open URL lists from your clipboard whether they are newline-separated text, JSON arrays, or objects with a `urls` field.
-- Remembers your preferences with `storage.sync` and keeps the last session in `storage.local`.
+- Persist your preferences across browsers with `storage.sync` and keep the last session safe in `storage.local`.
-- Requires no network access and works completely offline.
+- Work completely offline with no external network access.

 ## Installation

-### Chrome / Brave (Chromium)
+### Chrome / Brave / Edge (Chromium)
 1. Clone or download this repository to your machine.
-2. Open `chrome://extensions/` (or `brave://extensions/`).
+2. Open the extensions page (`chrome://extensions/`, `brave://extensions/`, or `edge://extensions/`).
 3. Enable **Developer mode** in the top-right corner.
 4. Click **Load unpacked** and select the project directory.